-If you are charged with an assault crime, you may be able to assert that you acted in self defense.
+If you are charged with an assault crime, including domestic violence, you may be able to assert that you acted in self defense.
 In this regard, self defense is a question of fact for the jury to decide.

 The test for self-defense is whether a defendant honestly and reasonably believed he or she was in danger of imminent death or serious bodily harm and used only the amount of force that appeared immediately necessary to protect against that danger.